aehrc/gp-naps-fhir/input/pagecontent/index.md

 - [Guidance](guidance.html): This page provides guidance.
 - [FHIR Artefacts](artifacts.html): These pages provide detailed descriptions and formal definitions for all the FHIR artefacts defined in this guide.
   - [Profiles and Extensions](profiles-and-extensions.html): This set of pages describes the profiles and extensions that are defined in this guide to represent Australian local concepts using FHIR.
 Each profile page includes a narrative description, guidance, and formal definition.
 Although the guidance typically focuses on the profiled elements and seeks to provide a ‘how-to’ guide when representing concepts, it may also may focus on un-profiled elements to aid with implementation.
+  - [Terminology](terminology.html): This set of pages lists the value sets and code systems defined in this guide.
 - [Examples](examples.html): This page lists all the examples used in this guide.
 - [Downloads](downloads.html): This page provides links to downloadable artefacts including the FHIR NPM package.